Suspect caught in fatal shooting of 3 U.Va. football players

 Ryan identified the three students who were killed as: Devin Chandler, Lavel Davis Jr. and D’Sean Perry.
 He said one of the wounded students was hospitalized in critical condition, and the other was in good condition.

-The shooting touched off an intense manhunt, with authorities conducting a building-by-building search of the campus while students sheltered in place for more than 12 hours.
+The shooting touched off an intense manhunt, with authorities conducting a building-by-building search of the campus while students sheltered in place.
 The lockdown order was lifted late Monday morning.

+Jones was taken into custody without incident in suburban Richmond, police said.

-Jones had once played on the football team, but he had not been a member of the team for at least a year, Longo said.
+Jones had once been on the football team, but had not been on the team for at least a year, Longo said.
+The UVA football website listed him as a team member during the 2018 season and said he did not play in any games.

+Hours after Jones was arrested, first-year head football coach Tony Elliott sat alone outside the athletic building used by the team, at times with his head in his hands.
+He said the victims “were all good kids” and that he would talk more about them “when the time is right.”

 No threat was reported in conjunction with the concern about the weapon, but officials looked into it, following up with Jones’ roommate.